freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-characters-that-occur-one-or-more-times.md

 Sometimes, you need to match a character (or group of characters) that appears one or more times in a row.
 This means it occurs at least once, and may be repeated.

-You can use the `+` character to check if that is the case.
+You can use the `+` character to check if that is the case, there is no need to add the brackets `[]` that we used in the previous examples.
 Remember, the character or pattern has to be present consecutively.
 That is, the character has to repeat one after the other.

 For example, `/a+/g` would find one match in `abc` and return `["a"]`.
 Because of the `+`, it would also find a single match in `aabc` and return `["aa"]`.